pippinlee/pippinlee/_posts/2014-12-14-Command-Line-News-Headlines.md

 You can download the `get-headlines` command line tool with `npm install get-headlines -g`, or without `-g` if you don't want it installed globally.

 Right now there are 25 different local news sites that can be queried via command line.
 One difficulty going forward will be monitoring for when websites change their URL paths or site design, so the current scraper paths I have will no longer work.
 Adding a testing system would be a good way to get my attention that I need to update a site's URL path or query path.
+[Since this post has been written Firefox has a much better built-in DOM path selector built into its developer tools.
+This saves a lot of time when updating broken DOM paths.]

 ### What will the information be good for?

 With all this local data you could...

-* overlay it on an interactive map to help people get a sense of what's happening elsewhere
+* Interactive map to help people get a sense of what's happening elsewhere
-* use it as a starting point for headline archival
+* Use it as a starting point for headline archival